 How to Clean Your Fabric Sofa

-To prevent your leather sofa from getting scratched by abrasive dust particles, be sure to vacuum your leather couch regularly.
+- Your leather sofa can get scratched by abrasive dust particles.
+To prevent this, be sure to vacuum your leather couch regularly.
 But be careful not to scratch your sofa with your vacuum.

-Moisturising, polishing and taking proper care of a leather couch will see it get better with age.
+- You’ll be pleased to know that moisturising, polishing and taking proper care of a leather couch will actually see it get better with age.

 We hope this article has aided you in your sofa cleaning quest.
 However, if you think your couch is too far gone to recover, browse our selection of sofas and designer furniture online to update your lounge room décor today!